Theatre

 Number.
 Source: CBS 2025c

-The share of self-employed people has increased in particular in the practice of performing arts, according to figures from Statistics Netherlands up to and including the third quartile of 2024 (graph 3, CBS 2025a).
-This is all the more striking because these numbers are much lower in the production of performing arts and in theatres, concert halls and concert halls and have been decreasing since 2020.
-For producers of performing arts, this even amounts to a 56 percent decrease in the number of self-employed people in 2024 compared to 2019.
-This could be related to the shortages of technicians in the performing arts sector after corona (see for example Beeckmans 2022).
+The share of self-employed persons has increased particularly in the practice of the performing arts, according to figures from Statistics Netherlands (CBS) up to and including 2024 (CBS 2025c).
+This is all the more striking because these numbers are much lower in the production of performing arts and at theaters, playhouses, and concert halls, and have been declining since 2020.
+This could be related to the shortages of technicians in the performing arts sector following the pandemic (see, for example, Beeckmans 2022).

 De Monitor Amateur Art from the LKCA from 2023 also has data on performing arts practice and whether people do this in groups or take lessons.
 This showed that dance in particular is done in groups (31 percent), but also theater (12 percent) and musical, music theater and opera/operetta (10 percent) are practiced in groups.
 For acting, almost half of the practitioners take lessons (45 percent), for people who dance this is 34 percent of the practitioners and for music theater 27 percent.